 Before proceeding with the basic formulation of our inferential problem, we fix the following preliminary notation.
 Let $C\equiv C([0,T], [0,1])$ be the set of continuous mappings from $[0,T]$ to $[0,1]$ and let us denote $\omega$ a typical element of $C$.
 Consider the cylinder $\sigma$-algebra $\Sigma=\sigma(\{X_t, 0\leq t\leq T\})$, where $X_t$ are the coordinate mappings $X_t: C\to [0,1]$ such that for every $t\in[0,T]$, $X_t(\omega)=\omega(t)$.
 In what follows, we also assume that $\Theta$ is a compact subset of $\mathbb{R}^d$ that contains the MLE of $\vartheta$.

-Given $n$ discrete observations of a path from process (\ref{eq:WF}) observed without error at times $0<t_1<\ldots<t_n=T$ , $\{x_{t_i}\}_{i=1}^n$, the aim is to propose an unbiased MLE, $\vartheta^n$, for the selection parameter $\vartheta$.
+Given $n$ discrete observations of a path from process (\ref{GaNoeq:WF}) observed without error at times $0<t_1<\ldots<t_n=T$ , $\{x_{t_i}\}_{i=1}^n$, the aim is to propose a MLE, $\vartheta^n$, for the selection parameter $\vartheta$.
 Let us denote $x_{t_i}\equiv x^i$.
-Following the definition in (\ref{eq:transWF}), the likelihood of the process reads
+Following the definition in (\ref{GaNoeq:transWF}), the likelihood of the process reads

 where $\Delta t_i=t_i-t_{i-1}$, for $i=1,\ldots, n$, and $t_0=0$.

 Because of the Markov property of the Wright-Fisher diffusion, each contribution $L^i(\vartheta)$ can be estimated independently.
 Let $x=x^{i-1}$ and $y=x^{i}$ for $i=1,\ldots, n$.
 In what follows, we write $L(\vartheta)$ to refer to any contribution $L^i(\vartheta)$.